DrLeh/AppTemplate/README.md

 - MyApp.Contracts - Houses contracts for use between different applications that rely on MyApp views.
 Should be built as a nuget package.
 - Test
   - MyApp.Core.Test - Sample unit test project for the Core project.
 Any additional projects added should have their own .Test projects defined.
   - MyApp.Web.Api.Test - Integration test project for the Web API.
-Includes sample POST and PUT unit tests using an in-memory EF database
+Includes working sample POST and PUT tests using an in-memory EF database to show the stack functioning properly.